zoot101/snapraid-daily/docs/muttrc-examples/README.md

 email from **server@gmail.com** to the email you want to use and app password generated via the google account page.
 Change the "server.home.lan" to whatever name you want the notification emails to be "from".

+The imap user and password settings below are not actually required as **mutt** is only going to be sending emails and not receiving them for **SnapRAID-DAILY**, however is included below for good measure.

 ```bash
 set realname = "server.home.lan"